 Special Consultant to the FPA

-You can find other Forex news trading events taking place this week here: Forex Factory Calendar.
+Other Forex news trading events taking place this week can be found here: Forex Factory Calendar.

 P.S. - If you want to learn more about how I trade, check out the link below

 Jarratt Davis - Free Forex Course